nstoik/farm_device/README.md

 - push will push the built images to the registry
 - --load is optional and will load the image into docker
   - When using --load, only a sinle platform can be specified.
 An example of overriding the platform for 'linux/amd64' is `--set default.platform=linux/amd64`
+  - Is no longer an issue if using containerd as the backend (https://www.docker.com/blog/extending-docker-integration-with-containerd/)